Man in grey and white plaid shirt with backpack and DSLR camera on handMan in grey and white plaid shirt with backpack and DSLR camera on hand

 • opportunities to explore the broader socio-political and cultural contexts that Music Journalism operates within.

 This pathway is delivered in three terms of 10 weeks each.
-By the end of each year, the student will have completed 120 credits of learning.
-Students will gradually gain greater independence in their learning throughout the three years with a view to students achieving positive graduate outcomes.
+By the end of each year, you will have completed 120 credits of learning.
+You will gradually gain greater independence in your learning throughout the three years, with a view to achieving positive graduate outcomes.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-Music Journalism is located in Gateway House in Chester city centre and features a range of facilities, including, lecture and seminar rooms, two newsrooms, radio studio, a multimedia broadcast suite, two podcast studios and student common room.
+Music Journalism is located in Gateway House in Chester city centre and features a range of facilities, including lecture and seminar rooms, two newsrooms, radio studio, a multimedia broadcast suite, two podcast studios and a student common room.

-Students should expect to undertake about 40 hours per week of study in total which comprises scheduled sessions, independent study including engaging with learning material on the University’s VLE, tutorials with staff, researching and producing stories, using the University’s library and other resources, working with peers and preparing work for assessment.
+You should expect to undertake about 40 hours per week of study in total, which comprises scheduled sessions, independent study including engaging with learning material on the University’s VLE, tutorials with staff, researching and producing stories, using the University’s library and other resources, working with peers and preparing work for assessment.

-There will be a broad range of assessment methods so that students are exposed to the different types of tasks they might encounter in the workplace.
+There will be a broad range of assessment methods so that you are exposed to the different types of tasks you might encounter in the workplace.
 These will include coursework in the form of portfolios, essays, presentations, digital productions and online tasks.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate-level employment.
+We continuously review the assessment methods used so that they adequately prepare you for graduate-level employment.

-The University’s terms and regulations are updated regularly.
-Any changes to these are notified to students annually upon enrolment.
-Additionally at enrolment, students will be directed to the latest version of the Course Specification which details any improvements or changes that have been made to the delivery of the course.
+The University’s terms and regulations are updated regularly; you will be notified of any changes annually upon enrolment.
+Additionally, at enrolment, you will be directed to the latest version of the Course Specification, which details any improvements or changes that have been made to the delivery of the course.

-There is an opportunity to take part in study trips, including one trip outside the UK which may have additional costs associated with it.
+There will be an opportunity to take part in study trips, including one trip outside the UK, which may have additional costs associated with it.
 We do endeavour to support students who may not be able to afford to take part.
 The field trip is optional and students are not required to participate in order to successfully complete the course.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.